code-crasher/Music-App/README.md

 - Thanks to the creators of the music tracks used in this app.
 - Inspired by various online tutorials and resources on web development.
+- Thanks to IcodeThis.com for the mock up used in the development of the App